evizitei/neuro-lab/README.md

 on your machine.
 Run this from the root directory of this project:

 `docker-compose build`

+If you need a new dependency for your python environment, make sure to add it to the "lab_env.yml" statement in the docker file and run your build again.

+Running install from within the shell will change your container filesystem, but not the image, as soon as you restart your new dependency will be gone.
+Building it into the image makes sure it's there everytime you start a new container.

 ## Things you might want to do